 - If a child or adult bullies another child/children or adult:

-2. We explain to the child/children or adult(s) doing the bullying why her/his behaviour is not acceptable.
+b.
+We explain to the child/children or adult(s) doing the bullying why their behaviour is not acceptable.

 This policy was adopted:

 Date: August 2019 Next Review Date: August 2020